 Chemical composition of cassava varieties.

 The chemical composition is dependent on a number of factors such as cultivar, the geographical location, maturity stage of the plant, and environmental conditions (Mtunguja et al., 2016a).
 The proximate composition of cassava was reported (Table 1).
 Cassava is rich in carbohydrates and deficient in proteins and fats (Emmanuel et al., 2012).
 The protein contents of cassava are lower than those reported for potato (Solanum tuberosum) (Liang et al., 2019), Maize (Zea may) (Ogunyemi et al., 2018) and wheat (Triticum aestivum) (Abdulrahman and Omoniyi, 2016).
 Thus cassava has been described as nutritionally poor (Emmanuel et al., 2012).
-Efforts to increase its commercial utilization recognizes blending cassava flours with other high protein content flours/starches derived from other botanical sources.
-Breeding objectives for increase nutritional quality in cassava has focused on bio-fortification cassava with beta-carotene.
-The bio-fortified cassava is yellow fleshed and is the most recent genotype which has been bred for improved nutrition to supply pro-vitamin A carotenoids (Uchechukwu-Agua et al., 2015).
+Efforts to increase its commercial utilization recognize blending cassava flour with other high protein content flours/starches derived from other botanical sources.
+Breeding objectives for increase nutritional quality in cassava has focused on bio-fortification of cassava with beta-carotene.
+The bio-fortified cassava is yellow fleshed and is the most recent genotype purposely bred to supply pro-vitamin A carotenoids in human diet (Uchechukwu-Agua et al., 2015).

 Cassava primary products.

 The factors limiting utilization of fresh cassava include poor shelf life and high amounts of cyanides (Mtunguja et al., 2016a).
 Cassava fresh roots undergo rapid physiological postharvest deterioration (PPD) after harvest.
 The PPD reduces starch content resulting in poor functional properties.
-Because of PPD cassava, it is essential to immediately transform fresh cassava roots into shelf-stable dried products.
+Because of PPD of cassava, it is essential to immediately transform fresh cassava roots into shelf-stable dried products.
 Processing of cassava roots leads to decreased cyanide content and improved shelf life stability.

 The cassava products are either fermented or unfermented (Uchechukwu-Agua et al., 2015) and contribute to the growing industrial application of cassava.
 The unfermented cassava primary products include flour and starch.
 The fresh cassava roots can be processed into chips, and the dried cassava chips can be transformed into flour or starch downstream.

 Table 1 Proximate composition of cassava, corn, potato and wheat flours